The Indwelling Torah: Exploring the Jewish Heart of Pentecost

 Steven Ger - Tuesday, May 30, 2017

-The Feast of Shavuot, or Pentecost, will be celebrated in 2019 during the second weekend of June.
-It marks both the anniversary of the giving of the Law
+The Feast of Shavuot, or Pentecost, will be celebrated in 2020 on the last Sunday in May.
+It marks both the anniversary of the giving of the Law to the

-to the Jewish nation and the giving of the Spirit to the Jewish believers; a celebration of both the theophany at Mount Sinai and of the indwelling
+Jewish nation and the giving of the Spirit to the Jewish believers; a celebration of both the theophany at Mount Sinai and of the indwelling at Mount

 Pentecost is one of the “big three” pilgrimage festivals, when, as during Passover and Tabernacles, every Jewish male is commanded to worship at the Temple